 9. You Don’t Follow Up With People You Meet

 What’s the point of all your research and time spent in meetings if the relationship never lasts beyond the conference?
 Capitalize on the opportunities you create for yourself.
-After all, you never know where your next major partner, gift, powerhouse fundraiser, or devoted evangelist will come from.
+After all, you never know where your next big corporate partner, powerhouse fundraiser, dedicated volunteer, or passionate evangelist will come from.

 As a general rule of thumb, follow up with people within 24 hours of meeting them.
-This helps cement your name and interaction in their brain, but it also shows that you’re a committed professional.
+This helps cement your name and interaction in their brain, but it also shows that you’re committed to the relationship you started at the event.

 10. You Stay in the Wrong Hotel

 Most conferences are typically held at conference centers or in hotels.
-While staying at the hotel hosting, or right next to the venue, can cost a little bit more money it’s worth the investment.
+While staying at the hotel where the conference is happening, or right next to the venue, can cost a little bit more money it’s generally worth the price.

-The bulk of your networking will take place in or near the halls of the venue—the places where sometimes thousands of people are constantly in motion.
-If you stay far away, you’re removing yourself from the action.
+The bulk of your networking will take place in or near the halls of the venue.
+These are the places where, sometimes, thousands of people are constantly in motion, and if you stay far away you’re removing yourself from the action.
+Stay in the game and don’t bench yourself by accident.

 11. You Go Overboard With the Festivities

-All that aside, going overboard with the festivities can negatively impact your productivity in the morning.
+Aside from making a bad impression, going overboard with the festivities can negatively impact your productivity in the mornings.
 Don’t be the person who sleeps through the early sessions or misses out on engaging content because you’re hungover.